Not your father's campaign trail: What might have happened to Buttigieg a generation ago

 Nope.

-Larry Agran from Irvine, Calif., the last candidate before Buttigieg to attempt the audacious leap from a midsize city hall to the White House.
+Larry Agran from Irvine, California, the last candidate before Buttigieg to attempt the audacious leap from a midsize City Hall to the White House.

 Two months after announcing his bid, Buttigieg has already attained something akin to political celebrity status, at least with a slice of the public.

-Note: CORRECTION: (March 31, 2019, 10:08 a.m., ET): An earlier version of this article misstated Pete Buttigieg's political record.
-He ran unsuccessfully for Indiana state treasurer in 2010; it is not the case that has never run for office outside of South Bend, Indiana.